 How does kayaking in Antarctica come about?

 Well, firstly, you need to get there.
 This is becoming easier and easier with more availability on expedition ships visiting the 7th continent.
-Commonly ships do a 10 to 12-day return trip from Ushuaia, Argentina to the Antarctic Peninsula.
+Commonly ships do a 10 to a 12-day return trip from Ushuaia, Argentina, to the Antarctic Peninsula.

-However, there are other options such as an expedition route from Punta Arenas, Chile to Antartica, to the Falkland Islands and finishing in Montevideo, Uruguay.
+However, other options include an expedition route from Punta Arenas, Chile to Antarctica, to the Falkland Islands, and finishing in Montevideo, Uruguay.

 Depending on the cruise, it must be mentioned that not every journey heading down to the Antarctic Peninsula offers kayaking.
 So, this is certainly something to consider if kayaking is on your bucket list.

 Also, different types of kayaking options can be provided, too, depending on the company—more on this below.

 Hurtigruten, a Norwegian company, was fantastic for transport to Antarctica and also had multiple kayaking options.
 These consisted of the following:

 - Scenic Kayaking – this is a once off kayak for a few hours in Antarctic waters.
 No experience is required as you will kayak in a very stable double kayak.
 This is an excellent option for someone just wanting to try kayaking in Antarctic waters.